MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-power-power-bi-salesforce.md

 [Salesforce](https://www.salesforce.com/) is a world renowned customer relationship management (CRM) solution.
 Embedded analytics lets you embed Power BI content such as reports and dashboards in Salesforce.

-This article links to two tutorials that show how to develop using Power BI embedded analytics in a in a Salesforce environment.
+This article links to two tutorials that show how to develop using Power BI embedded analytics in a Salesforce environment.
 In these tutorials, you'll learn how to:

 >[!div class="checklist"]
 >* Embed Power BI content in Salesforce, using a single page application (SPA).